JensenNick/huawei_solar_pees/README.md

 The custom sensors included in the *"Huawei Solar PEES package"* are available for download as a single file, a "package", for easy copy/paste "installation".
 You can read more about packages in the HomeAssistant documentation about [Packages](<https://www.home-assistant.io/docs/configuration/packages/>).

 ### 3.1 Package "Installation"
-You need to copy the package file to your own package directory/folder.
-If you do not have a package directory/folder you need to creaate this first.
-The "install" is very straight forward - se the steps below.
+The "install" is very straight forward and each step is described in the bulleted list below.
+Just for the overview - the proces includes configuring your configuration.yaml file, creating af directory/folder for the *"Huawei Solar PEES package"* and copy/paste this package file into the directory/folder you have created.
 The package file also includes a short instruction.

 * Open Studio Code Server (your code editor) and ad the following two lines to your `configuration.yaml` file.
 ```yaml